curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 ---

-A retro classic, this version of Space Invaders is written in Lua Love.
+A retro classic, this version of Space Invaders is written in LÖVE.
 You can use the controllers to play the game, using the **LEFT** and **RIGHT** buttons on the left controller to move and the **Y** button on the right controller to fire.
 You can also use the Capacitive Touch panel to play the game.

 {{< figure src="Space2.png" >}}